Ruin0x11/modding-opennefia-by-example/src/en/items.md

           text = "It sells for a lot more than regular doodads.", footnote = "~Extra description~"
         }
-        -- You can also keep adding entries _1, _2, and so on.
+        -- You can keep adding entries _1, _2, and so on.
       },
       name = "rare doodad",
       unidentified_name = "a rocky thing" -- optional